wp-plugins/edd-toolbar/readme.txt

 This plugin has NO settings page because I believe it's just not neccessarry.
 All customizing could be done via filters, constants and regular WordPress user roles & capabilities.
 As the plugin is indended for a admin/ webmaster use that's the way to go.
 This way we can save the overhaul of an options panel/settings page, additional database storing & requests, uninstall routines and such.
 End result: a lightweight system that just works and saves clicks & time :-).

 = Can certain sections be removed? =
 Yes, this is possible!
-You can remove the following sections: "Resources link group" at the bottom (all items) and "German language stuff" (all items)
+You can remove the following sections: "Resources link group" at the bottom (all items), "German language stuff" (all items) and "Translations resources" (all items)

 To achieve this add one, some or all of the following constants to your current theme's/child theme's `functions.php` or similar file:
 `